wisdom2608/php-containerization/notes/notes.md

 PhpMyAdmin: We need to set up a phpmyadmin on our docker-compose file.
 This let us manage our database more easily.

 Finally we'll define a volume section (as a service) of our docker-compose file.
-We'll sepacify the volume name "db". in docker, volumes are used for data persistence and sharing among containers.
+We'll sepacify the volume name "db".
+In docker, volumes are used for data persistence and sharing among containers.
 There are easy to backup or migrated and be managed with docker commands.
 By stating db, we will creating a volume named db.
 This volume will be linked to our db service ensuring that our database data will be stored on our local machine and lost if our database container is removed.
 Once our docker-conpose.yml file is ready, we will run our containers

 ```bash
 *docker-compose up -d --build*